Damzwan/sketchmate/src/assets/docs/stickers.md

-SketchMate may not come with pre-loaded stickers, but why settle for standard when you can create your own?
-Upload your images and turn them into personal stickers to liven up your sketches.

-## Creating Stickers
+## Stickers

-Follow these steps to create your stickers:
+Turn your images into custom stickers for your sketches in SketchMate.

+### Create Stickers
-1. Click the add icon (+) on the toolbar and select "Stickers".
+1. Tap the add icon (+) on the toolbar > "Stickers".
-2. In the opening menu, you'll see options to create, select, and delete stickers.
-3. Press the add button in the upper right corner.
+2. Click the add button on the top right.
-4. Select an image.
-5. Wait for your sticker to be created, and voila!
+3. Choose an image and it will be converted into a sticker.

-## Selecting Stickers
+### Use Stickers

-To use a sticker, click on it.
-It will be added to the canvas, ready for interaction like any other object.
+Simply click on a sticker to add it to the canvas.

-## Deleting Stickers
+### Delete Stickers

-Entering deletion mode allows you to delete stickers.
-You can do this by:
+1. To delete, enter sticker deletion mode by:

-- Clicking the delete mode button in the upper left corner, or
+    - Tapping the delete mode button on the top left, or
-- Long-tapping on a sticker (MOBILE).
+    - Long-pressing a sticker (MOBILE).

-In deletion mode, click on any sticker to remove it.
-To exit this mode:
+2. Click on a sticker to remove it.

-- Click the button in the upper left corner again, or
-- Tap on a non-sticker area of the page.
+3. Exit by clicking the top left button or tapping outside the sticker area.